 The Preliminary bills, which are the 1st and 2nd installments of the fiscal year, are due on August 1st and November 1st.
 The preliminary tax amount is based on the average of the prior fiscal year’s 4 quarters.
 The actual bill, the 3rd and 4th quarter installments are due on February 1st and May 1st.
 The actual bills are calculated after the tax rate is set, typically in November.
 Bills not paid by the due date accrue 14% interest per annum from the due date forward.
 Postmark dates are not accepted.

 Excise Tax Bills

 Annually the Commonwealth of Massachusetts allows each city or town to collect a tax for the ownership of a motor vehicle.
 It is based on $25.00 per $1,000 valuation, determined by the Registry of Motor Vehicles.
 The major portion of these excise tax bills are usually sent out in February of each year.
 If you change your vehicle you will receive another bill during the year, however adjustments are made if plates are transferred or turn back into the Registry.
 To receive this adjustment you must bring proof to the Assessors Office.
-The proceeds of the Tax Bill stays in the city or town and helps reduce the real estate property tax assessed.
+The proceeds of the Tax Bill stay in the city or town and help reduce the real estate property tax assessed.
 Some states call this a personal property tax.